 Tuler, S, Agyeman, J, Pinto da Silva, P, Roth LoRusso K and Kay, R (2006) ‘Characterizing and identifying vulnerable populations among Northeast Marine fishery stakeholders: Literature Review and Case Study’.
 NOAA Technical Document.
 Woods Hole: Northeast Fisheries Science Center.

 Lane, N et al (2006) ‘Going the Distance?
 The Safe Transport of Spent Nuclear Fuel and High Level Radioactive Waste in the United States’ National Research Council.
 Washington D.C.
 National Academies Press.

 Grass, R and Agyeman, J (2003) ‘Reorienting Environmental Education for Environmental Justice: A Policy Paper for Summit II.’
 People of Color Environmental Leadership Summit II.

 Agyeman, J (2000) ‘Environmental justice: from the margins to the mainstream?’
 Town and Country Planning Association ‘Tomorrow’ Series.
 London.
 TCPA.

-Agyeman, J; Crane, PR; Phaliso, A; Seyani, J; Similiu, S and Wilkinson, M (2000) ‘Report of the External Review of the National Botanical Institute of South Africa’ Cape Town.
-NBI.
+Agyeman, J; Crane, PR; Phaliso, A; Seyani, J; Similiu, S and Wilkinson, M (2000) ‘Report of the External Review of the National Botanical Institute of South Africa’.
+Cape Town.
+National Botanical Institute.